quiltdata/examples/athena_cfn/README.md

 ### B. Use quick-create link for each bucket you want to index

-1. Open the link from (C)
+1. Open the link from (A.13)
-2. Update the stack name and bucket parameters
+2. Update the stack name and bucket parameters to match THIS bucket
 3. Click "Create change set"
 4. Wait until "Status = CREATE_COMPLETE" (may need to refresh using upper-right "cycle" icon)
 5. Review Changes